In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 Disaster mitigation payments.

-You also can exclude from income any amount you receive that is a qualified disaster mitigation payment.
-Qualified
+You can exclude from income any amount you receive that is a qualified disaster mitigation payment.
+Qualified disaster

-damage from future natural disasters.
-They are paid to you through state and local governments based on the provisions of
+future natural disasters.
+They are paid to you through state and local governments based on the provisions of the Robert T.

 You cannot increase the basis or adjusted basis of your property for improvements made with nontaxable disaster mitigation